cassfinn/StroopEffectAnalysis/README.md

 3 - StroopEffectAnalysis.docx:  the Word doc version of the analysis.

+4 - StroopEffectAnalysis.pdf:  the PDF version of the analysis.

-4 - stroopdata2.csv:  the csv file that was used for the analysis
+5 - stroopdata2.csv:  the csv file that was used for the analysis